Chemotherapy and men's sexuality

 Some cancer treatments, including chemotherapy, can cause changes to your sex life.

 Remember – the changes to your sex life don't usually last long.
-There's usually no medical reason to stop having sex during chemotheray.
+There's usually no medical reason to stop having sex during chemotherapy.
 The drugs won't have any long term physical effects on your performance or enjoyment of sex.
 Cancer can't be passed on to your partner during sex.

 How chemotherapy affects sex